The Recent History Of The Neuroscience Of Learning: A Brief Overview

 However, we suggest that understanding what is happening in the brain when we learn might provide important new insights into what is happening to the learner in the education or training experience.
 When we learn something, networks of neurons are established that can later be accessed, what we call memory (e.g. Benfenati, 2007).
 Laying down larger and larger numbers of pathways creates an increasingly complex matrix (Willis, 2006).
 Thus, old and new pathways influence each other in potentially quite dramatic ways through a process of activation and association (Khaneman, 2011).
 It appears that humans seek to make patterns from their experience.

-More importantly these insights have led to the development of highly focused techniques being used to target very specific areas of the brain.
-Neuroscience research shows that the more we actually ‘do’ with a new piece of learning the greater the number of neuronal pathways that are established and cemented in place through the development of matrices of dendrites mediated by the release of neurotrophins (Willis, 2006).
-This supports previous well-known evidence that an enriched environment leads to increased development of the brain (Rosenzweig et al., 1962) and this finding is used in a number of educational contexts.
+More importantly, these insights have led to the development of highly focused techniques being used to target very specific areas of the brain.
+Neuroscience (and resources for brain-based teaching) research shows that the more we actually ‘do’ with a new piece of learning the greater the number of neuronal pathways that are established and cemented in place through the development of matrices of dendrites mediated by the release of neurotrophins (Willis, 2006).
+This supports previous well-known evidence that an enriched environment leads to increased development of the brain (Rosenzweig et al., 1962), and this finding is used in a number of educational contexts.

 These new questions provide a motivation to learn.
 Perhaps the example below will illustrate what is meant by this.
 Until 1697 all known swans were white.
 Nobody had seen a black swan, so in English poetry the idea of a black swan represented the impossible.
 In that fateful year Willem de Vlamingh, a Dutch explorer, discovered black swans in what was later to become Western Australia.
 Suddenly, the whole idea of swans changed, as did the metaphor for impossibility.
 The change eventually led Nassim Taleb in 2004 to write about black swan events.